inventree/inventree-docs/docs/start/docker_prod.md

 | .env | Environment variables |
 | nginx.prod.conf | nginx proxy configuration file |

 This tutorial assumes you are working from the `./docker/production` directory.
-If this is not the case, ensure that these files are provided in your working directory.
+If this is not the case, ensure that these required files are all located in your working directory.

 ### Containers